ryanolee/Uploader-class/docs/index.md

  *  *string* **$file_name** The file name that should be held as the name of the file upon it being uploaded
  *  *string* **$upload_endpoint** The endpoint the upload handle should try to upload information to.
  *  *number* **$max_size** maximum accepted size of file uploaded(in bytes)
+#### Things of note:

+ 1. File uploaded automatically overwrite other files.
+This is true of all defined mime types.
+ 2. Mime-types need to be used carefully , the "*" wildcard cannot be used in any capacity.
+Only direct mime types can be given.